Terms and conditions

 You are entitled to cancel your enrolment by giving notice to the University within the period set out in the current Refund Policy which is contained in the following information links.
 The date on which you give notice will determine the amount of any tuition or accommodation fees that will be refunded.

-- Full Time Undergraduate Home & EU Withdrawal Calendar 1617
+- Full Time Undergraduate (including PGCE) Home & EU Withdrawal Calendar 1617

 - Part Time Undergraduate Home & EU Withdrawal Calendar 1617